 Grant Receiving Lee's Surrender

 In 1869, Grant was elected president of the United States.
 Unlike his military campaigns, his presidency was less than successful and plagued by corruption.
 Although he presided over Reconstruction in the South, Grant was seen associating with prospectors who tried to corner the market in gold.
 When he realized their plan, he authorized the Treasury to sell enough gold to ruin the plan, but the damage had already been done to business.
 After the presidency, Grant joined a financial firm that ultimately went bankrupt.
+Despite the controversies, Grant served as a great advocate for African-Americans and Civil Rights.
 In 1885, he died of throat cancer shortly after writing his personal memoirs.
 His works ultimately made $450,000 for his family.
 Grant is currently honored on the fifty-dollar bill of the United States.